pivlab/pivlab-website/_members/jill_hoffman.md

   github: jillhoffman
 ---

-Jill is a first-year student in the Computational Bioscience program.
+ill is a PhD student in the Computational Bioscience program.
 She received her bachelor's degree in Biochemistry from the University of Colorado Denver.
-Her previous research involved creating a high-throughput method for modeling protein mutations.
+Her research interests are in exploring the architecture of complex traits through the lens of the omnigenic model.
+She has the goal of developing pipelines to uncover "core"-genes as potential theraputic targets.